btozer/gmg/paper/paper.md

 # Summary

-For decades, forward modelling of potential field data, such as gravity and magnetic anomalies, has been common practice within the geophysics community as a means of constraining subsurface structure.
+For decades, forward modelling of potential field data such as gravity and magnetic anomalies, has been common practice within the geophysics community as a means of constraining subsurface structure.
 Many software packages (both freely available and commercially licenced)